MoonstoneStudios/ScriptLineCounter/README.md

 <li>Yay!
 You counted lines!</li>
 </ol>

-If you type a file name, it will search it!
+If you type a file name and its extention (example: index.html), it will search it!
 I did not program that ._.
 How did it work, I dont know!
 Thanks Breadcrumb#0044

 <h3>changelog:</h3>